 If you’re interested in how to add Safe Mode to the boot menu in windows 10, check out this article.

 We hope that this article helped you solve your problem.
-If you have other alternate solutions for this situation, please do not hesitate to use the comments section down below.
+If you have other alternative solutions, do not hesitate to use the comments section below.

 Also, leave there any other questions you may have.

 Editor’s Note: This post was originally published in October 2018 and has been since revamped and updated in July 2020 for freshness, accuracy, and comprehensiveness.